bobk48/RaspberryPiOS/README.md

 information about how a beginner can do system administration on their Raspberry Pi.

-Latest News as of 2/3/2024
+Latest News as of 2/29/2024

+I've updated the Chapter 0 In-Chapter Exercise solutions for Volumes 2 and 3 to include fuller answers to some of the exercises.
+Additionally, I updated the fork of awesome-raspberry-pi to include the latest commits to that helpful repo.

 In anticipation of the printed book release for Volume 3, I've uploaded the In-Chapter Exercise solutions for Chapters 1 through 3 of that volume.
-Note that the Chapter 0 In-Chapter Exercise solutions for this volume can be found in the Volume 2 folder.

 Happy New Year!
 I'm happy to announce that the second volume of this book has been published by Routledge/T&F. In it you'll find more system administration